 Frequently Asked Questions

 Who is eligible to participate in Day Habilitation services?

-To be enrolled in this service, young adults must be between 16 and 21 years old and qualify for the Intellectual Disability Waiver (ID).
+To be enrolled in this service, young adults must be between 16 and 25 years old and qualify for the Intellectual Disability Waiver (ID).
 Individuals typically have an identified need for transition support from child to adult services.
 Goals must be identified and there must be a willingness on the young adults part to work on goals.
 Community participation is an important part of the Day Habilitation service.
 Young adults willing to work on goals in an integrated community setting are a good fit.

 How are referrals made?